Don’t see the answer you’re looking for below? Send us your question and we’ll find an answer for you.

 DAI was incorporated in 1970 as Development Alternatives, Inc. The founders, all of whom had worked overseas in the 1960s, chose that name because they thought they could bring fresh alternatives and innovations to the way development was being done.
 That spirit remains essential to DAI, but over the decades we have come to be known just as often by the acronym, and in recent years for the sake of brevity and consistency we have opted to present ourselves simply as DAI.

 We tackle fundamental social and economic development problems caused by inefficient markets, ineffective governance, and instability.
 And we do this by bringing together fresh combinations of expertise and innovation across multiple disciplines—crisis mitigation and stability operations, democratic governance and public sector management, agriculture and agribusiness, private sector development and financial services, economics and trade, HIV/AIDS and disease control, water and natural resources management, and energy and climate change.

 Given the churn of projects and the mix of long- and short-term assignments, this is a moving target.
-But as of February 2016, we employ more than 2,700 people worldwide, more than 70 percent of them local staff.
+But as of January 2017, we employ approximately 3000 people worldwide, more than 70 percent of them local staff.

 In terms of consultants, we tap an in-house database of more than 60,000 highly qualified individuals.
 Organizational partners vary from country to country, assignment to assignment, but all told we work with more than 200 institutional collaborators.